ethannicholas/Frost/docs/operators.md

     Console.printLine(a == b)

 the result is undefined.
-This may display either `true` or `false`, and the output may change with compiler settings, environment, or version of Frost.
+This may display either `true` or `false`, and the output may change with compiler settings, environment, context, or version of Frost.

 Logic
 -----